 In some cases, the old mulch will need to be replaced, but there are dangers of over-mulching.
 If you have too much new mulch on your landscape, you could be inviting pests or exposing your trees and plants to disease.
 Certain mulches can even raise the levels of your lawn’s pH.
-Turning over your mulch is a healthier alternative for a commercial landscape.
+Turning over your mulch is a healthier alternative for a commercial landscape for fall & winter.

 Dethatch Your Lawn

 In the fall, you should dethatch your landscape.
 Thatch consists of dead grass roots and stems.
 While these elements naturally buildup in your lawn, you want to remove them from your landscape.
 Over time, thatch can lead to more debris in your yard that can harm the health of your landscape.
 You also want to remove thatch since it makes your commercial property look unruly.
 Thatch will also create the perfect nesting spot for insects and rodents.
 You can remove thatch by lowering your lawnmower’s height.
 Aerating your lawn will also help to break up thatch.

 If you want your lawn to weather the worst of the winter weather, then you need to aerate your turf while it is green.
 Aeration will give your yard a little breathing room as it starts to move into the colder months.
 These methods break up any compacted soil to allow the nutrients and water to reach the roots.
 During those dry winter months, you might want to water the lawn by hand to help it turn green.
 This process can help your lawn look greener during the first stages of spring.